-DAA1201 Animation Basics 1 (7 credits) Prerequisite(s): None
+DAA1201 Animation Basics 1 (7 credits)

 This module introduces the principles of animation through a variety of animation techniques.
 Topics include motion research and analysis, effective timing, spacing, volume control, stagecraft, and choreography.
 Weekly screenings of classic animation are held, followed by in-class critiques.